mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Firstly how wide should reuse be imagined?
 To other coding projects?
 Or wider claims as with Wing's interpretation of CT.
  -->

+ #### Use of GDP as communication short cuts

+ **Discussing Game design patterns as a tool to expose and give participants a language to discuss and resolve tensions (Practitioner focus)**

+ This section;

+ - synthesises examples which highlight the value of developing share language and short cuts
+ - explores possible drawbacks
+ - looks at restricted

+ Examples of short cuts include, "get an enemy in", animate player from Fi and Ma's exerpts.

+ The advantages of such shortcuts are, as discussed to help with the prioritisation and ideation processes, to facilitate peer propagation of ideas, and potentially to inform debugging and improvements to increase game playability.

+ However, there are challenges of the use of such short cuts including;
+ - hiding more complex patterns within the name.
+ - confusion over use of terms to new comers

+ For example the shortcut of a name for a pattern in Fi and Ma's interaction hides a large amount of problems solving which seems "overwhelming"

 ### Call back to design practices
 As per last chapter but develop in relation to GDPs